bihor/backendtools/Documentation/Changelog/Index.rst

 Changelog
 =========
+Version 5.2.0:
+Refactored with the rector-tool. setup.txt and constants.txt renamed to .typoscript.

 Version 5.1.0/2:
 New tool: show where missing files are used.
 Bugfix: show meta-data again in "Show images without title- or alt-text".